 If you have a strong background in math or physics and are looking for an undergraduate research opportunity, or if you are interested in joining the group as a graduate student or postdoc, please get in touch.
 No prior knowledge of ocean dynamics is required.

 Students interested in joining the group should apply to the Environmental Science and Engineering graduate program.
+Send me an email to discuss potential thesis projects.

 The Division of Geological and Planetary Sciences awards a number of postdoctoral fellowships every year (only listed when currently solicited).
+If you are interested in applying for these or other fellowships, please get in touch.